What is Kratom?

 Kratom was discovered by Dutch botanist Pieter Willem Korthals.
 He was the official botanist of the Dutch East India Service from 1831-1836.
 Earlier Dutch traders described how it was used by the Malaysian people in their traditional medicinal practices.
 The natives of Thailand also traditionally chewed on the leaves for its stimulating effects, helping them cope with the fatigue that comes from hard labor.
 They also used it as an opium substitute.

-Kratom leaves eventually reached other parts of the world, finally resulting to its widespread use in the west.
+Kratom leaves eventually reached other parts of the world, finally resulting in its widespread use in the west.
 The American Association of Poison Control Centers reported only 2 exposures to kratom in the entire 5-year period between 2000 to 2005.
 After a decade, from 2010 to 2015, U.S. poison centers reported 660 calls due to kratom exposure.
-From February 2014 to July 2016 at various ports of entry into within the U.S., law enforcement officers have encountered some 55,000 kilograms of kratom material, with another 57,000 kilograms awaiting imports are admission by the FDA.
+From February 2014 to July 2016 at various ports of entry into within the U.S., law enforcement officers have encountered some 55,000 kilograms of kratom material, with another 57,000 kilograms awaiting imports are an admission by the FDA.
 Combined, this amount of material is enough to produce 12 million doses of the drug.
 While kratom is not illegal, it has long been on the DEA’s list of drugs and chemicals of concern especially since there have been 15 kratom-related deaths between 2014 and 2016.

 Today, the future of kratom as a non-controlled substance is the subject of a DEA plan to have it included as a Schedule I substance.
 By December 1, 2016, a final decision will have been made.